milestonesys/mipsdk-samples-vps/VPSToolkit/VPS-Protocol.md

 Each web socket message consists of a header and a payload.
 The headers are binary and contain in the following order:

 - 2 bytes: Message type as 16 bit unsigned integer, network (big) endianness.
-1 = configuration, 2 = media, 3 = metadata
+1 = configuration, 2 = media, 3 = metadata, 4 = event (introduced in version 2)
-- 2 bytes: Version as 16 bit unsigned integer, network (big) endianness, for now always 1.
+- 2 bytes: Version as 16 bit unsigned integer, network (big) endianness, it is value from 1 to 2.
 - 4 bytes: Length of payload exclusive this header as 32 bit unsigned integer, network (big) endianness

 The payload varies with the message type: